 Channel your inner visionary to introduce a new product, feature, process, technology or way of doing something.
 It’s not always about challenging other brands but also challenging the status quo.

 Even though Nike is currently the sportswear brand champion, they are continually innovating.
-For example, the 2017-18 NBA jerseys will feature near field communication (NFC) tags.
+For example, Nike released connected jerseys with near field communication (NFC) tags.
 Fans who buy and wear the jerseys will be served exclusive content from their favorite teams and players through the NikeConnect app.
 Player jerseys have been around a long time, but by integrating NFC, Nike just created a brand new experience for jersey wearers.

 Innovation doesn’t always tie to technology.
 Swiffer reimagined the way we mop floors, using no app or AI.